 Most baby toothbrushes are guaranteed to be made from BPA-free materials.
 BPA stands for bisphenol A. It is an industrial chemical used in the production of some plastics.
 Although the FDA has stated that exposure to BPA is safe, many people prefer to buy products for their babies and children that contain no BPA.
 If this is important to you, look for a toothbrush that specifies that it is BPA-free.

 Keeping your baby’s toothbrush free from germs and bacteria is made easier by a protective brush cover.
 Many baby toothbrushes come with a cover that slides over the bristles of the brush.
 This makes storing your baby toothbrush on the counter or in a drawer easier because you don’t have to worry about it collecting dust or germs from other items in the vicinity.

 A convenient feature found on some baby toothbrushes is a teething surface.
 This may be located on the back of the brush head or on the handle.
 Some handles are even shaped like teething rings for this purpose.
 They’re perfect for baby to chew on when not brushing.

 A teether instantly turns a single-purpose toothbrush into a dual-purpose tool.
 Considering the number of items new parents find themselves having to buy, this may be a desirable combination for your child.

-Inexpensive: From $5 to $20, you can find most styles of baby toothbrush.
+From $5 to $20, you can find most styles of baby toothbrushes.
 The bulk of these products will be standard over-the-finger toothbrushes and toothbrushes in the traditional shape.

-Mid-range: Between $20 and $35, baby toothbrushes are generally produced by smaller companies who put extra thought into the shape/engineering of the brush as well as the materials used.
+Between $20 and $35, baby toothbrushes are generally produced by smaller companies that put extra thought into the shape/engineering of the brush as well as the materials used.

 A. You can start cleaning your baby’s teeth with non-fluoride toothpaste when the child is around 18 months old.